astroxii/Stratiformis/README.md

 ## Features

-* Open or create a .txt file at user's Documents folder. _(Probably not on Linux)_
-* Edit and save the content.
+* Basic text file open and edit.

 ## To be added